UmmItC/Blog/content/en/blog/Linux/Tools/virt-manager/virt-manager-usb-redirect.md

 ## Step 5: Apply and Use

-Once you've selected the desired USB device(s), click the "Apply" or "OK" button in the window.
-Virt-Manager will now redirect the chosen USB device(s) to your virtual machine.
+Once you've selected the desired USB device(s), click the "Close" button to close this windows.
+Now Virt-Manager will now redirect the chosen USB device(s) to your virtual machine.

 ### Is USB Working?